slack-samples/deno-code-snippets/Event_Triggers/README.md

 This sub-app guides you on how to use
 [event triggers](https://api.slack.com/future/triggers/event).
-If you haven't set up Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.
+If you haven't set up the Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.

 ## Supported Workflows